richkcho/league_of_tilt/other/flaws_of_dynamic_queue.md

 - 1 quad, 1 solo: 168 (15%)
 - another 5 man premade: 70 (6%)

-This time I also ran win-rate analysis.
+I also ran win-rate analysis.
 The win rates of the 5 man premade vs the other team based on the premade breakdown of the other team is as follows:

 - vs 5 solo: 70% (179/255)
 - vs 1 duo, 3 solo: 58% (183/313)